INTRODUCTION:

 3: NOT WEARING A HEADPHONE SET OR NOT ASKING YOUR GUEST TO WEAR A HEADPHONE SET.

-To solve this issue make sure that you and your guest both wear headphones during the podcast recording.
+To solve this issue, make sure that you and your guest both wear headphones during the podcast recording.

 4: ANOTHER PODCASTING MISTAKE TO AVOID IS NOT RECORDING IN AN APPROPRIATE ROOM.

--Do you want me to go to the beach and record there?
+— Do you want me to go to the beach and record there?

--Commit to this and assume it, make it part of your show!
+Commit to this and assume it; make it part of your show!
 Maybe you can’t really get rid of these sounds, you can’t stop the fridge, you can’t move the dog to another room, or it is just too hot to bear.
-In this case, just assume it and go with it, it can really spice up the discussion, making fun of the situation.
+In this case, just assume it and go with it.
+It can really spice up the discussion, making fun of the situation.

 CONCLUSION